kaimitai/FaxIScripts/readme.md

 There are two ROM sections we can use when patching, and the users can choose between different patching modes.

+We also support extracting and patching the music layer of Faxanadu at the assembly level.
+This is functional, but it is tedious to make music by editing music asm-files.
+It is good for experimentation, however, and is necessary scaffolding once we raise the level of abstraction.

 Make sure to read the [documentation](./docs/faxiscripts_doc.md) for a detailed overview of the syntax and structure of the assembly files we will be editing, as well as a list of all available opcodes.

 This application has a natural companion in [Echoes of Eolis](https://github.com/kaimitai/faxedit/), which is a graphical editor that can patch the other dynamically sized data portions in Faxanadu.
 To see, or change, which NPCs in Faxanadu are connected to a given script (script entrypoint) this editor can be used.